How to Export a `DataGridView` to Excel with Column Headers in C#

 Exporting data from a Windows Forms DataGridView control to Excel format is a common requirement, but developers often struggle with a critical issue: missing column headers in the exported file.
-When you need to c export datagridview to excel with column headers, you want a solution that preserves all your data and formatting perfectly.
-While traditional approaches using Microsoft Office Interop can be slow and require MS Excel installation, IronXL provides a streamlined solution that handles the datagridview to excel conversion seamlessly.
+When you need to export a DataGridView to Excel with column headers, you want a solution that preserves all your data and formatting perfectly.
+While traditional approaches using Microsoft Office Interop can be slow and require MS Excel installation, IronXL provides a streamlined solution that handles the DataGridView to Excel conversion seamlessly.

-In this post, we'll show you how to export DataGridView data to Excel with all the data and column headers intact using IronXL - a powerful .NET Excel library that works without Microsoft Office dependencies.
+In this post, we'll show you how to export DataGridView data to Excel with all the data and column headers intact using IronXL—a powerful .NET Excel library that works without Microsoft Office dependencies.
 You'll learn how to implement a complete export solution that handles headers, data types, and user-friendly file saving in just a few lines of code.
+The library's comprehensive API reference provides enterprise-grade functionality while maintaining straightforward implementation patterns.

-We’ll also refer to common pitfalls, demonstrate examples with object obj usage, and provide a small amount of commentary and notes so you can extend the example further.
+We'll also cover common pitfalls, demonstrate examples with object usage, and provide commentary and notes so you can extend the example further.
+For organizations requiring enhanced document security beyond Excel operations, IronSecureDoc offers complementary capabilities for comprehensive document protection strategies.

 First, create a new Windows Forms Application in Visual Studio.
 Once your project is ready, install IronXL through the NuGet Package Manager.
 Open the Package Manager Console and run: